 with approximately 17,000 islands, and occupies a strategic location along major sea-lanes between East- and West-Asia.

 with a population just under 250 million which is just below the population of China, India and the US.
 It is home to a 135 million consumer class, a sign of a growing middle- and upper-class with high purchasing power.

 The largest economy in Southeast Asia

-and its only member of the G-20.
-Due to strong economic and demographic Indonesian potential, Standard Chartered projects Indonesia will be part of the G-7 by 2040.
-It is also predicted to be the 5th largest economy in the world by 2030.
+and its only member of the G20.
+Due to strong economic and demographic Indonesian potential, Standard Chartered projects Indonesia will be part of the G7 by 2040.
+It is also predicted to be the fifth largest economy in the world by 2030.

-despite of its vast cultural diversity which empowers them with agility and flexibility to meet future.
+despite the country’s vast cultural diversity, which empowers it with agility and flexibility to meet future.